Create

 50,000+ clients, 193+ countries, 4,000+ reviews

 The Foreign Earned Income Exclusion is one of the few tax rules that actually feels like a win for Americans abroad.
-The IRS taxes your worldwide income from every place you earn money, so this break is a big deal when most of your pay comes from work overseas.
-In 2026, the rules behind the foreign income exclusion stay simple: meet one of two re...
+Since the IRS taxes your worldwide income, knowing how much foreign income is tax-free can make a significant difference when most of your pay comes from work overseas.
+A quick note on tax years: the 2025...